What is the Purple Line?

 When will Purple Line construction begin?

-The MTA is hopeful to begin building in 2016.
+Purple Line construction began in the summer of 2017.
 It will take nearly five years to build all 16 miles of the Purple Line.